 It would be incredibly useful to go through the psalms and examine all the character qualities embedded in them.
 If you have younger children, you might be interested in viewing the psalms, stories, and videos on Psalms for Kids.
 (Parents, take a look at it first to make sure it aligns with your families’ beliefs.)

-Especially for middle school on up, reading through the psalms in your favorite Bible translation is probably best.
+But especially for middle school and high school students, reading through the psalms in your favorite Bible translation is probably best.